steadybit/extension-kubernetes/extadvice/single_replica/validation_needed.md

-You already configured a pod redundancy of your Kubernetes Workload resource for ${target.steadybit.label}.
+You already configured a pod redundancy of your Kubernetes Workload resource for *${target.attr('steadybit.label')}*.
 Now validate that your redundancy works as expected.